PixarAnimationStudios/OpenUSD-proposals/proposals/accessibility/README.md

 )
 {
     string accessibility:label = "A Cube"
-    string accessibility:alternate:default = "This cube is a wonderful looking cube" token accessibility:importance:default = "standard"
+    string accessibility:extendedDescription:default = "This cube is a wonderful looking cube" token accessibility:importance:default = "standard"

-    string accessibility:alternate:size = "As big as a house" token accessibility:importance:size = "low"
+    string accessibility:extendedDescription:size = "As big as a house" token accessibility:importance:size = "low"
 }
 ```